SAP-samples/teched2023-DA271/exercises/ex2/README.md

 ### Update Analytic Model and preview results

 As a final step we update the Analytic Model to view the results from this modeling.
-Remember that the Analytic Model only loads newly updated metadata from lower layers when loading the editor or refreshing its browser page.
-Subsequently save & deploy the updated model information.
+Remember that the Analytic Model only loads newly updated metadata from lower layers when loading the editor or refreshing the browser page.
+Then you also need to save & deploy the updated model information.

 -   Open *4AM_SalesOrderItems* and refresh its browser page
 -   Save & deploy